RWS/studio-api-docs/apiconcepts/translationmemory/verifying_the_language_pair_support.md

 Implement the Logic for Checking the Language Direction
 ------
 The logic for checking the language direction is implemented within the [SupportsLanguageDirection](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProvider_SupportsLanguageDirection_Sdl_LanguagePlatform_Core_LanguagePair_) method of the [ITranslationProvider](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml) interface.
 This method takes a region-qualified source-target language combination object as parameter.
-This object holds the information on the languages that were selected by the user in the user interface of <Var:ProductName>, and which needs to be compared to the language direction of the translation provider.
+This object holds the information on the languages that were selected by the user in the user interface of Var:ProductName, and which needs to be compared to the language direction of the translation provider.

 We start by opening the text file and reading the first line:
 # [C#](#tab/tabid-1)